harmony 鸿蒙ServiceExtensionAbility

 Overview

-In this document, the started ServiceExtensionAbility is called the server, and the component that starts the ServiceExtensionAbility is called the client.
+In this document, the component that starts or connects to a ServiceExtensionAbility is called the client, and the ServiceExtensionAbility is called the server.

 A ServiceExtensionAbility can be started or connected by other components to process transactions in the background based on the request of the caller.
-System applications can call the startServiceExtensionAbility() method to start a ServiceExtensionAbility or call the connectServiceExtensionAbility() method to connect to a ServiceExtensionAbility.
-Third-party applications can call only connectServiceExtensionAbility() to connect to a ServiceExtensionAbility.
+System applications can call the startServiceExtensionAbility() method to start background services or call the connectServiceExtensionAbility() method to connect to background services.
+Third-party applications can call only connectServiceExtensionAbility() to connect to background services.
 The differences between starting and connecting to a ServiceExtensionAbility are as follows:

 • Starting: In the case that AbilityA starts ServiceB, they are weakly associated.
 After AbilityA exits, ServiceB remains running.